 Business ethics, ethical practices when conducting their day to day activities are touched upon such as the advantage of using organic ingredients, doing the right thing such as paying workers fairly, health and safety, consumer rights.
 Each topic from theme 2 indicates the different areas within a business where students may want to work in as a career choice in the future such as the marketing, operational, financial or human resource department.
 As mentioned earlier in this document, for enrichment in the past, opportunities that Business has offered is going to a real life business learning about how a business grows and their day to day activities.
-Due to covid these sort of opportunities are paused, however moving forward there are opportunities for workshops to be carried out with organisations such as Young Enterprise and visits to other businesses.
+Moving forward there are opportunities for workshops to be carried out with organisations such as Young Enterprise and visits to other businesses.